PhatStraw/refactor-me/README.md

-# OpenAI GPT-4 Code Refactor
+# VS COODE GPT-4 Code Refactor

 This Visual Studio Code extension leverages OpenAI's GPT-4 model to refactor your code.
 It provides an easy and quick way to improve and optimize your code with the power of AI.